AnimusUNO/animus-social/README.md

 ## Architecture Overview

-Sanctum Social is built on a modular, platform-agnostic architecture that separates concerns and enables easy extension:
+Animus Social is built on a modular, platform-agnostic architecture that separates concerns and enables easy extension:

 ### Core Components